ros-kamach/openshift_monitoring/README.md

 # Prometheus and Grafana for OpenShift

-This directory contains example components for running either an operational Prometheus setup for your OpenShift cluster, or deploying a standalone secured Prometheus instance for configurating yourself.
+This repository contains components for running either an operational Prometheus and Grafana setup for your OpenShift cluster.

 To deploy, run: